 You must prove that you are an eligible employee, that your loss of use of your body part is at least 50%, and that your injury occurred on the job site or off-site while working.
 You may also need to prove that you were not under the influence of drugs or alcohol at the time of the accident.
 Proving each of these can be challenging if your employer or their workers’ comp insurance company tries to show that some of this is not true.
 An experienced Allentown workers’ compensation lawyer can help prove you are entitled to compensation.

 Hire an Allentown Workers’ Compensation Attorney

-In Lehigh County, the workers’ comp and specific loss claim process is complex.
-It can be a difficult and frustrating process for employees unfamiliar with filing workers’ compensation claims, especially when you really need to focus on getting well.
+The workers’ comp and specific loss claim process is complex.
+It can be a difficult and frustrating process for employees unfamiliar with filing workers’ compensation claims, especially when you need to focus on getting well.
 A simple mistake could result in your entire work comp claim being denied.
 Plus, even if you are already receiving your benefits, the insurance company may try to stop your payments earlier than they are allowed to stop paying you.

-Call Munley Law Personal Injury Attorneys toll-free at 844-303-7321 today to speak to a qualified personal injury lawyer.
+Call Munley Law Personal Injury Attorneys today to speak to a qualified workers’ compensation lawyer in Allentown.
 Or contact us using our online form.
 We work on a contingency fee basis, which means you only pay us for our services if and when we obtain money for your injuries.